MULTI-INVOICE FORM

 Final multi-invoice form for desktop.

-Final form saved sard
+Final form: saved card

 Final multi-invoice form with surcharge info.

-Final form new card with surcharge
+Final form: new card with surcharge

 Refined Mobile Layout